tienvv1234/NestJS/README.md

 ### UseInterceptors and ClassSerializerInterceptor
 - To exclude field when response from api
 - Not flexible (it will exclude fields all apis)

+### Custom Interceptor
+Create file Custom Interceptor and use that file instead of ClassSerializerInterceptor